30 Hours Funded Childcare for 3 & 4 year olds

 How to Apply

 If your child is 3 or 4 on 31 December 2017, you can apply now for January 2018.
-To do this, you must complete an online form by 31 December 2017 so allow yourself enough time.
+You should do this as soon as possible (ideally before the 30th November but by the latest 31st December 2017).
+To do this, you must complete an online form, so allow yourself enough time.
 If you are eligible you will get an 11 digit code which you should take to your childcare provider.
 Your childcare provider will check the code and confirm your eligibility.
-If your code is issued after the 31 December , you won't be able to claim any extra hours until the next term (April 2018).
+If you apply after the 31 December, you won't be able to claim any extra hours until the next term (April 2018).

 Reconfirm your eligibility

-If you claim up to 30 hours of free childcare and/or Tax-Free Childcare this term, you must reconfirm your eligibility.
+If you claim up to 30 hours of funded childcare and/or Tax-Free Childcare this term, you must reconfirm your eligibility.
 You must do this even if your child hasn't started their 30 hours place.
-You must reconfirm your eligibility every 3 months from the date you first applied.
+You must reconfirm your eligibility every 3 months from the date you first applied or you are at risk of losing your funded childcare.

 Experiencing difficulties in applying or a delay on the decision of your application?